 In case of glass-sheet, two new plants are set to come on line while in case of steel, some rolling mills are setting up their own melt shops.
-One cold rolling and galvanisation plant came on line in 2011 while another cold-rolling mills is set to be
+One cold rolling and galvanisation plant came on line in 2011 while another cold-rolling mills is set to be commissioned in 2012.

 Tuwairiqi Steel has also reached financial close and would start producing soon.

 The report said the steel industry is undergoing a huge transition, necessitated by changing economic dynamics.

 Financial meltdown of the Pakistan Steel created a gap in billets and hot-rolled steel market, leading to imports, it added.